Zoning is a land use tool afforded to cities to protect the health, safety and general welfare of the community.

 - An ordinance to be approved by City Council

 - Zoning Application

 For questions, please contact the Planning Department at (512) 990-6300 or via email.

 Specific Use Permit and Special Districts

 The land use table in Subchapters 4 & 5 of the Unified Development Code identifies land uses that may be considered in a particular district through a Specific Use Permit (S) or Special District (SD).
 Both require site-specific information, conveyed through a site plan, which will be initially reviewed by staff and considered by the Planning and Zoning Commission and City Council.
 A Specific Use Permit and Special District request follows the zoning process as outlined above.

-The City of Pflugerville offers an alternative to a traditional zoning district, which is similar to other jurisdiction’s Planned Unit Developments.
-An ALUR District requires a minimum of 50 acres and establishes a specific regulating plan and document for implementation.
-An ALUR will follow the zoning process once both parties are generally comfortable with the project.
-To determine if an ALUR is an appropriate district for your project, please contact us at (512) 990-6300 or Email us at firstname.lastname@example.org.
+The City of Pflugerville offers an alternative to a traditional zoning district, known as a Planned Unit Development (PUD).
+A PUD district requires a minimum of 20 acres and establishes a specific regulating plan and document for implementation.
+A PUD will follow the zoning process once both parties are generally comfortable with the project.
+To determine if a PUD is an appropriate district for your project, please contact us at (512) 990-6300 or Email us at email@example.com.